JanLohse/raw2film/README.md

 ## Features
 - Develop raw images into `.jpg` files and organize the output by date.
 - Apply basic film emulation including _halation_, _grain_, and _resolution_.
-- Automatic _exposure adjustment_.
-(Whitebalance is currently fixed to daylight.)
+- Automatic _exposure adjustment_ based solely on scene brightness regardless of exposure.
+- White balance tries to adhere to daylight balance, but will adjust slightly.
-- Specify multiple ARRI LogC3 LUTs for the output.
+- Support for ARRI LogC3 LUTs, including output under multiple LUTs to generate alternative versions.
-- Emulate various _film formats_ and match resolution and aspect ratio.
+- Emulate various _film formats_ by matching resolution and aspect ratio.
-- Optionally add a _canvas_ with a fixed output aspect-ratio.
+- Optionally add a _canvas_ with a fixed output aspect-ratio, e.g. to get a uniform output for Instagram posts.